Soar Together @ Air and Space: Science Fiction

 This program is part of the Soar Together @ Air and Space series.

-While waiting for the live event, dive deeper into sci-fi writing with Paolini as he discusses his work and important topics in this unique genre.
+Dive deeper into sci-fi writing with Paolini as he discusses his work and important topics in this unique genre.
 Thanks to NASA’s Goddard Space Flight Center and Tor Books for working with the Museum on these science fiction writing discussions.
 This partnership seeks to inspire young minds to embrace careers in science and technology.

 ABC's Chief Meteorologist Ginger Zee was a good student but was told at a young age that she wasn't a good writer.
 She believed it...until she published her first book!
 If you think you can’t write, check out this story about discovering your personal writing talent!